alerenda/alerenda.github.io/_reports/IDOR/idor.md

 > The request `POST` `/api/BasketItems` may be suggestive of an **IDOR vulnerability**: the parameter `BasketId`in the request body represents a direct object reference, which identifies the shopping basket to be updated, associated with the current user.

-The discovery procedure is outlined in the following:
+The actual exploitation attempt procedure is outlined in the following:

 1. Go to the `HTTP History` tab and select the request `POST` `/api/BasketItems`.
 2. Right click on it and select `Send to Repeater`